Cyberbullying is a problem, but how big or significant a problem remains to be determined.

-- Doxxing (doxing).
-Publishing someone’s personal information without consent, possibly enabling identity theft.
+- Doxxing (doxing): Publishing personal information of someone without consent, possibly enabling identity theft.

-- Outing.
-Publishing someone’s embarrassing or humiliating photos, text messages, or other information without consent.
+- Outing: Sharing embarrassing or humiliating photos, text messages, or other information of someone without their consent.

-- Happy slapping.
-Publishing embarrassing or damaging photos and videos of someone.
+- Happy slapping: Attacking someone and circulating embarrassing or damaging photos and videos of the assault.

-- Imping.
-Impersonating someone to humiliate them, such as to make them seem racist or homophobic.
-Another term for this practice is fraping.
+- Fraping: Impersonating (imping) someone on social media to humiliate them, such as to make them seem racist or homophobic.

-- Trickery.
-Gaining and abusing someone’s trust to get them to reveal embarrassing information.
+- Trickery: Gaining and abusing the trust of someone to get them to reveal embarrassing information.

 - Cyberstalking.
-Electronically monitoring someone’s activities and whereabouts, making false accusations, and/or threatening them with physical harm.
+Electronically monitoring the activities and whereabouts of someone, making false accusations, and/or threatening them with physical harm.

 - Digital self-harm.
-Some young people—as many as 9% in one study—admitted to sending themselves cyberbullying messages, hate speech, and death threats.
-Some have committed suicide afterward.
+As many as 9% of young people admitted to posting cyberbullying messages, hate speech, and death threats about themselves.
+Some have killed themselves afterward.

 Since cyberbullying is so easy to accomplish and avoid the consequences, it must happen more often than traditional bullying, right?
 Not according to most studies.

-Females are cyberbullied at much higher rates than males.
-Girls are 2.6 times more likely, and women twice as likely.
-More than half of women have received “unwanted sexually explicit images” electronically.
+Cyberbullying rates for women are twice as high as for men.
+For girls, the rates are 2.6 times as high.
+More than half of women have received unwanted, sexually explicit images electronically.

-The rates for LGBTQ or transgender individuals compared to cisgender is also higher, as is the rate for nonwhite over white.
-Cisgender are people who identify with the same genders they were assigned at birth.
+The cyberbullying rates for LGBTQ or transgender individuals compared to cisgender is also higher, as is the rate for nonwhite over white.

-Most of these studies look at cyberbullying among youth who are age 18 and younger, but that’s not the only age group that experiences bullying (although when it is between two adults it is considered harassment or cyber harassment).
-One survey found that 27% of American adults experience such harassment at work, and some adults bully kids.
-Cyberbullying is undoubtedly a part of it.
+While most of these studies look at cyberbullying among people aged 18 and younger, adults also can bully and be bullied (although it is considered harassment or cyber harassment).
+One 2021 report found that 41% of American adults experience cyber harassment.
+Some adults also bully or cyberbully kids.

 Who Cyberbullies and Why?